 The other distinguishing feature is their nature of flight and mode of control.
 These drones can be controlled via an app installed in your smartphone or even with a dedicated radio controller.
 The use of smartphone or tablet to maneuver the drone ensures that even the novices who are not familiar with the art of flying can concentrate on taking selfies without having to ponder about the thrust and yaw rates.

-In addition, these drones are integrated with intelligent flight features and are able to fly in pre-programmed flight templates.
+In addition, these best foldable selfie drones are integrated with intelligent flight features and are able to fly in pre-programmed flight templates.
 For instance, you can configure a drone to follow you or capture you from the front or sideways or even carryout flyby around you; while you are constantly on the move.
 The whole concept behind this all is to enable the use to program the device to follow him or her and then do whatever they want.
 Pretty cool, huh?

 DJI Mavic is by no means the smallest drone on the planet.
 The world of drones is littered with mini and micro drones.
-Before the introduction of the DJI Mavic, the reduction is size of a gizmo meant that a compromise had to be made with regard to its features and camera quality.
+Before the introduction of the DJI Mavic, the reduction in the size of a gizmo meant that a compromise had to be made with regard to its features and camera quality.

 The third option that you get with this fabulous machine is that it lets you utilize a combination of your smartphone and controller.
 The Mavic’s controller comes with a specially designated holder for the smartphone.
 It is equipped with a wire to which the phone is connected whereby the user gets to view the real time video streaming being transmitted from the drone’s camera and has an access to advanced autonomous modes of flight.
 The radio controller on the other hand offers precise control to the user.